 Margot mentions at the end of the program that the Religious Freedom Peace Tax Fund Bill has been regularly introduced in Congress.
 Those who cannot in good conscience pay for war, but are fully willing to pay their full share of taxes, would welcome such relief.
 It would enable such individuals to be good citizens and follow their conscience, and the IRS recognizes that such a bill would actually be revenue positive for the government.
 Instead of directing their tax money to charity, war tax resisters could then pay the full amount of taxes due.
 There are a considerable number of supporters of this bill in Congress, but it still has a way to go.
 Critics sometimes claim that such a bill would open the floodgates to other special interests.
 But two points must be kept in mind.
 First, a sincere religious objection to killing people is NOT the same as a special interest, but poses a unique concern.
 Second, there is already a clear and successful precedent.
 Specifically, there has been legal recognition of the right to conscientious objection to required participation in war throughout the history of this country back to the days of colonial America.
 No one would seriously consider denying this sacred right.

-For many years I have refused to pay a portion of the federal income tax that I owe, instead remitting that same amount to an organization, such as UNICEF, that supports peaceful activites in the world.
-My employer withholds most of the taxes that I owe, but I make sure that I always owe something at the end of the year.
-After our marriage in 2005, Fran and I filed a joint income tax return and likewise refused to pay a portion of the tax due.
-As I have always done in the past, we sent a letter to the IRS with the tax return explaining the reason that the full amount was not paid.
+For many years I have refused to pay a portion of my federal income tax because of conscientious objection to paying for killing in war.
+I instead pay the refused amount to an organization that supports peaceful activites such as UNICEF.
+My employer withholds most of the taxes that I owe, but I make certain that I always owe something at the end of the year.
+Fran and I have filed a joint tax return since our marriage in 2005, and she likewise refuses to pay a portion of our federal tax.
+We send a letter to the IRS with our tax return explaining the reason that the full amount was not paid.
 Click here to read the letter.

-I also refuse and redirect the federal tax on my phone bill.
-This tax (3%) has recently been removed from the long distance portion of the phone bill, but is still charged for the local service.
+I also refuse and redirect the federal tax on our home phone bill.
+This tax (3%) has recently been removed from the long distance portion of the phone bill, but it is still charged for the local service component.
 The phone company is not legally empowered to disconnect your phone service if the tax is unpaid.
-This is because the legal issue is between you and the government, not you and the phone company.
-Much of the power of this “holy obedience to conscience” comes from explaining all this to phone company employees, when you need to straighten out the billing.
-They are usually interested and understanding of the witness.
+That is because the legal issue is between you and the government, not you and the phone company.
+Much of the value of this “holy obedience to conscience” comes from explaining my reasons for refusing payment to phone company employees, when you need to straighten out the billing.
+They are usually interested and understanding of this witness.
 Of course, it is still civil disobedience and the government does not look kindly on it.
-But I find it is better to live according to one’s conscience than necessarily according to government.
-And I can be be sure that this money is going to life-affirming purposes, and none of it toward war and preparations for war.
+But it is better to live according to conscience than according to government, whenever such a conflict exists.
+I can be sure that the refused tax money is going to life-affirming purposes and none of it toward war and preparations for war.

 “If a thousand men were not to pay their tax bills this year, that would not be a violent and bloody measure, as it would be to pay them, and enable the State to commit violence and shed innocent blood.”